Apply CSS styles

 Apply styles on PDF export

-The following code will only work when the form is exported to PDF.
-You can use it to hide elements on the form, and to adjust styles as necessary:
+The code works when the form is exported to PDF.
+You can use it to hide elements on the form and adjust styles as necessary:

 .k-pdf-export .my-element {